Francis Crick: Personal life

 Crick died of colon cancer on the morning of 28 July 2004 at the University of California, San Diego (UCSD) Thornton Hospital in La Jolla; he was cremated and his ashes were scattered into the Pacific Ocean.
 A public memorial was held on 27 September 2004 at the Salk Institute, La Jolla, near San Diego, California; guest speakers included James Watson, Sydney Brenner, Alex Rich, Seymour Benzer, Aaron Klug, Christof Koch, Pat Churchland, Vilayanur Ramachandran, Tomaso Poggio, Leslie Orgel, Terry Sejnowski, his son Michael Crick, and his younger daughter Jacqueline Nichols.
 A private memorial for family and colleagues was held on 3 August 2004.

+Crick's Nobel Prize medal and diploma from the Nobel committee was sold at Heritage Auctions in June 2013 for $2,270,000.
+It was bought by Jack Wang, the CEO of Chinese medical company Biomobie.
+20% of the sale price of the medal was donated to the Francis Crick Institute in London.